Calendar: Lunar

 Not all calendars use the solar year as a unit.
 A lunar calendar is one in which days are numbered within each lunar phase cycle.
 Because the length of the lunar month is not an even fraction of the length of the tropical year, a purely lunar calendar quickly drifts against the seasons, which do not vary much near the equator.
 It does, however, stay constant with respect to other phenomena, notably tides.
 An example is the Islamic calendar.

 Alexander Marshack, in a controversial reading, believed that marks on a bone baton (c.
 25,000 BC) represented a lunar calendar.
 Other marked bones may also represent lunar calendars.
 Similarly, Michael Rappenglueck believes that marks on a 15,000-year-old cave painting represent a lunar calendar.

 Lunisolar

 A lunisolar calendar is a lunar calendar that compensates by adding an extra month as needed to realign the months with the seasons.
-Prominent examples of lunisolar calendar are Hindu calendar and Buddhist calendar that are popular in South Asia and Southeast Asia.
+Prominent examples of lunisolar calendars are the Chinese calendars and its Japanese, Korean and Vietnamese variants, the Hindu calendar and the Buddhist calendar and their variants.
 Another example is the Hebrew calendar, which uses a 19-year cycle.